Equitas Health Icons

 Deliverables

-A set of icons to represent the different services in the gender-affirming care program.
+A set of icons to represent the different services

 Research

-I began with a research phase to learn more about the details of each service.
+I began with a secondary research phase to learn more about the details of each service.
 The gender-affirming care aspect meant that the icons had to appear gender-neutral to be inclusive to the transgender community.

 For the hormone therapy icon, I used different representations of estrogen and testosterone whether that be chemical symbols pills or needles.
-With mammography, I tried different representations of the machine or overlaying a bra or chest binder over the health symbol.
+With mammography, I tried different representations of the machine or overlaying a bra or chest binder over the health symbols.

 Icon Iterations